alfeng6/cargi/README.md

 #### Cheapest and nearest gas stations

-We developed an API located at https://gas-price-api.herokuapp.com/ that takes in a zip code, gets the corresponding city and state using the Ziptastic API, scrapes the MapQuest website for nearest and cheapest gas stations, and returns a JSON object with the nearest stations and the gas prices.
-Using this object, the relevant information is presented to the user, and Cargi can then navigate the user to the desired gas station using the navigation feature described above.
+We developed an API located at https://gas-price-api.herokuapp.com/ that takes in a zip code, gets the corresponding city and state using the Ziptastic API, scrapes the MapQuest website for gas prices, and returns a JSON object with the gas prices.
+We use this with the Google Places API that gets the five nearest gas stations.
+Using these two APIs, the relevant information is presented to the user, and Cargi can then navigate the user to the desired gas station using the navigation feature described above.

 #### Continuous speech recognition and TTS